Walls of Amsterdam: Fortification lines

 In 1787, the Patriotten city government sought to protect the city against the Prussians by erecting 27 defensive posts along the seven entrances into the city.
 The polders between each of these posts were flooded.
-The Prussians were unable to overcome these defensives, but managed to get by the posts using the poorly defended entrance by the Haarlemmermeer.
+The Prussians were unable to overcome these defenses, but managed to get by the posts using the poorly defended entrance by the Haarlemmermeer.

 During the Anglo-Russian invasion of Holland in 1799, Cornelis Krayenhoff protected the capital by erecting the Linie van Noord-Holland ("North Holland Line").
 He flooded the lower-lying areas between Monnickendam and Krommeniedijk, and protected the higher situated areas using earthen walls and field artillery.
 A year later, Krayenhoff oversaw the construction of a second defensive line, west of Amsterdam, the Linie van Beverwijk ("Beverwijk Line"), consisting of three lines of lunettes.
 The lunettes were spaced at a distance of 400 metres from each other.
 Ten of these lunettes still remain.

 Krayenhoff reused a number of the 1787 defensive posts for the Posten van Krayenhoff ("Krayenhoff Posts"), a defensive line constructed around Amsterdam in the period 1805-1810.

 The range and accuracy of artillery significantly improved as a result of the Industrial Revolution.
 To keep the city out of range of enemy artillery fire, it was decided to build a new line of fortifications around Amsterdam, at 15 to 20 kilometres' distance from the city centre.
 This Defence Line of Amsterdam (Stelling van Amsterdam), constructed in the years 1880-1914, was the most modern and largest-area circular fortification system in Europe in its day.
 The line stretched 135 kilometres and included 42 forts as well as four artillery batteries.
 The line was never tested, but did have a deterrent effect.
 In 1914, at the outbreak of World War I, the Defence Line, as well as the Dutch Water Line, were a factor in the German decision not to invade the Netherlands.
 The Defence Line has survived largely intact and was named a World Heritage Site in 1996.